 - How much you want to have each year for your retirement;

 - The amount you can reasonably afford to save in your pension pot.

-What you’ll need to do is to work backwards from you’re retirement age to calculate what you need to be setting aside.
-If you are younger and further from retirement you have more years to set aside money, so could afford to pay less in.
+What you’ll need to do is to work backwards from your retirement age to calculate what you need to be setting aside.
+If you are younger and further from retirement, you have more years to set aside money, so could afford to pay less in.
 But if you are older and need to catch up on your contributions, then you will need to consider paying a higher percentage of your income in.